Need help finding a recipe?

 Description

-This Greek Orzo Pasta Salad is filled with fresh and crisp veggies, tangy feta and briny olives all tossed with a homemade lemon vinaigrette!
+This Greek Orzo Pasta Salad with Lemon Vinaigrette is filled with tender orzo, crisp veggies, fresh parsley, tangy feta and briny olives, all tossed with a 6-ingredient lemon dressing.

 Ingredients